DimitryGonzales/dotfiles/.github/README.md

 **Resources:**

+> [!NOTE]
-> ⚠️ Currently working on a complete list of all resources used in the project.
+> I'm currently working on a complete list of all resources used in the project.

+> [!TIP]
-> ℹ️ In the meantime, you can do the [🤖 Automated Installation](#-automatic-installation) or explore the configuration files directly to see what’s included.
+> In the meantime, you can do the [🤖 Automated Installation](#-automatic-installation) or explore the configuration files directly to see what’s included.

 **Copy the necessary files to their respective directories**

+> [!WARNING]
-> ⚠️ **CAUTION!** Backup your files.
+> Backup your files.
 This will replace any files that have the same name inside the directories.

 ```bash
 cp -r ~/dotfiles/files/.config ~ && cp -r ~/dotfiles/files/.bashrc ~